 Another key test is the Willatts means-end problem-solving test (known as the Willatts).
 Here’s how it was used in an important DHA study in 2009: 9-month-olds were given a rattle to play with for 20 seconds.
 Then the rattle was covered with a cloth and placed on a blanket, just out of reach.
 To get to the rattle, babies needed to follow a series of steps: pulling the blanket to bring the toy closer, realizing it’s under the cloth, grasping and removing the cloth, finding the toy, and finally, grabbing the toy Trained testers recorded and scored the baby’s intention level at each of these steps.
 While it may sound basic, all these efforts actually reveal higher-order thinking skills, like multistep planning, memory, and focus.
 And, as shown by the Willatts test scores at 9 months, babies who consumed DHA had more successes compared to babies fed a (now discontinued) control formula without DHA .

 As babies grow into older children, a battery of standardized tests offers deeper insights into intellectual abilities dependent on healthy brain growth.
-Of special interest is executive function.
-That’s the general term for a group of mental processes involving self-control, self-discipline, working memory, and other skills such as initiation, attention, and organization.
-Kids with strong executive function do well in school because they can resist impulses and stay on task, remember and follow rules, and rise to challenges.
+Of special interest is verbal ability and executive function.
+Executive funtion is the general term for a group of mental processes involving self-control, self-discipline, working memory, and other skills such as initiation, attention, and organization.

-There are various tests used to assess executive function:
+There are various tests used to assess these skills: